Lunarexxy/Sims4-to-TU-converter/README.md

 * If it succeeded, you should now have a "Sims 4" button in the sidebar.
 Click it to see what to do next.

 ## Commissioning
 No idea how to use Blender to fix up your Sim for Tower Unite?
 Or would you prefer to have someone more experienced go over it with you?
-I've imported several Sims by now, so I've got a decent grasp of the process by now!
+I've imported several Sims by now, so I've got a decent grasp of the process!

 Send me a DM on [my Twitter](https://twitter.com/Lunarexxy), and I'll get your Sim into Tower Unite!